Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Tables

-\textbf{To be specified}: Some of the Lie superalgebras in Table (\ref{cts-prol}) are not simple, it is their quotients modulo center or ideal of codimension 1 which is simple (such are $\fsvect(1|m)$, $\fh(0|m)$, $\fb_{\lambda}(n)$ for certain values of $\lambda$, and $\fsle(n)$); some small values of superdimension should be excluded (like $(1|1)$ and $(0|m)$, where $m\leq 2$, for $\fsvect$ series; $(0|m)$, where $m\leq 3$, for $\fh$ series; etc.) \end{landscape}
+\textit{To be specified}: Some of the Lie superalgebras in Table (\ref{cts-prol}) are not simple; it is their quotients modulo their centers or ideals of codimension~1 which are simple (such are $\fsvect(1|m)$, $\fh(0|m)$, $\fb_{\lambda}(n)$ for certain values of $\lambda$, and $\fsle(n)$); some small values of superdimension should be excluded (like $(1|1)$ and $(0|m)$, where $m\leq 2$, for the $\fsvect$ series; $(0|m)$, where $m\leq 3$, for the $\fh$ series; etc.) \end{landscape}